robotology/iit-ibm/README.md

 1. receive messages over the YARP network and speak them aloud from any device.
 2. recognize human speech from a device and send the recognized sentence as a YARP Bottle on the YARP network.

 We will assume that a YARP server is running.
 If that's not your case, run `$> yarp server` on a shell.
-Then, from the folder where you cloned YarpJS, run
+Then, from the folder where you cloned yarp.js, run
 ```
 $> node examples/speech_rec_example.js
 ```